An invoice is more than a tool for getting paid and generating receipts.

 Build up your tone – Every business has human voices behind it.
 Make sure that humanity communicates on your invoice.
 The person on the other side of the screen will appreciate this attention to detail.

 Be attentive to design – Work with a designer to determine the best colors, typefaces, and imagery that will convey the sentiment of your brand.
 A design professional can give insight on how to make your personalized invoice eye-catching and visually appealing.
 Thoughtful design will also help ensure that you’re drawing attention to the right details.

 Build a rapport through comments – The comments section of an invoice is an ideal place to address the client by name.
 This is also space where you can convey your thanks.
 Be relevant and concise.

 Use the comments section to:

-Thank the client for the work in a unique way.
+- Thank the client for the work in a unique way.
 Mention your most significant takeaway from the project or why you enjoyed working on it.

-Express a call to action to give you more business.
+- Express a call to action to give you more business.
 If you’d genuinely enjoy working on similar projects for the client in the future, say so and ask for the business.

-Include a helpful link.
+- Include a helpful link.
 If working on the project relates to a blog post you have written or read include it.
 This shows you have a pulse on the industry and that your skills are applicable.

 Personalize Your Invoices Easily with Intuit QuickBooks

 Use the responses you get from clients to optimize future invoices.
-Tips you shared in the comments section that garnered an email response from a client can be updated to fit different industries you work in.
+Tips you shared in the comments section that garnered an email response from a client can be updated to fit the different industries you work in.
 A referral you sent that worked out for one project may be perfect for another.
 When you use a software tool that allows for quick updates, instant personalization can keep you current with clients and deliver the most valuable information.